Last Updated on by Jeremy

 Disclaimers: Our site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please check out our Terms and Conditions for more information.
 Listed prices and attraction details may have changed since our visit and initial publication.

-For those who have purchased Spain train tickets in on the booking website Renfe, you are probably cringing in recollection of your experiences.
+For those who have tried to buy Spain train tickets on the booking website Renfe, you are probably cringing in recollection of your experiences.

 For those who are heading to Spain in the future but have yet to purchase tickets, you probably have heard the rumors about how bad the service is.